Techtonica/curriculum/projects/final-project/README.md

 - [ ] Fork [the project template](https://github.com/Techtonica/ProjectCRUDTemplate).
 - [ ] Deploy your initial project files.
-- [ ] Get Auth0 (OAuth 2) working.
 - [ ] Connect and test your database and APIs.
 - [ ] Initialize the components (you don't need all the data, they just need to exist).
-- [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).
+- [ ] Have 1 code review and PR with your mentor and 1 PR partner.
 - [ ] Make sure you're committing at least 3 times and pushing at least 1 time per day.

 ### Week 2 Milestones